zamith/zamith.github.com/source/_posts/2013-04-10-understanding-the-heart-to-become-a-better-doctor.markdown

 ## Going a bit further into TDD

-The main focus of the rest of this post is going to be TDD with Rails, but as I've said earlier TDD has two subgroups, from which I'll choose one (not 100%, but almost) and even borrow a few high level concepts from BDD.
+The main focus of the rest of this article is going to be TDD with Rails, but as I've said earlier TDD has two subgroups, from which I'll choose one (not 100%, but almost) and even borrow a few high level concepts from BDD.